BeejLuig/BeejLuig.github.io/_posts/2017-03-01-rails_portfolio_project_flash_cards.markdown

 end
 ```

-Not tooo complicated.
+Not too complicated.
 The most important relationship is the one between `StudySet` and `User`.
 If you look in the `StudySet` class, you will see this line:

 `belongs_to :owner, class_name: "User"`